gj33051jj/fub-sd-test1/Fubarino-mini-board-pin-features.md

 There is a second I2C channel available on pins 9 and 10 but no library support at the moment.

-##PPS Peripheral Pin Select

-The PIC32MX250 part used on Fubarino Mini has a Peripheral Pin Select function for almost all of its I/O pins.
-When writing sketches for the Fubarino Mini, you must remember to connect an internal peripheral (like SPI or UART) to a particular set of I/O pins using the PPS functions (ppsInputSelect() and ppsOutputSelect()) before trying to use the peripheral.
-[See the example code on the Fubarino Mini Github site for more detailed information.](Fubarino-Mini-pps)

-*Pins 0, 3-16, 17-32

 ##SPI
 * The SPI2 pins are: 4 (SCK2), 27 (SDI2), 29 (SDO2), 30 (SS2)
 * The SPI1 pins are: 3 (SCK1), 19 (SDI1), 18 (SDI1), 17 (SS1)